Where Feeling Heard

 Hello, my name is Colin and thank you for visiting my website.

-I am a compassionate, experienced Person-Centred Counsellor and Psychotherapist based in East Kilbride (near Glasgow), who works with adults and young people (aged 11–18), offering both in-person and online sessions.
+I am a compassionate Person-Centred Counsellor, Psychotherapist and Supervisor based in East Kilbride (near Glasgow) and in my Counselling practice I work with adults and young people (in-person and online).

-Before becoming a counsellor, I spent many years working in industry and volunteering in the charitable sector, supporting vulnerable people.
+In addition to my counselling experience, I have also spent many years working in industry and volunteering in the charitable sector, supporting vulnerable people.

 As a mature counsellor, I draw on both my professional training and also my life experience, which many clients have found reassuring and relatable.

-As a Counsellor and Psychotherapist I have gained invaluable experience over many years which has helped me appreciate that many people find life difficult and overwhelming, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.
+As an experienced Counsellor and Psychotherapist I have gained invaluable understanding over many years which has helped me appreciate that many people find life difficult and overwhelming, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.

-The Person-Centred Counselling Approach is based on the belief that we all have the capacity to solve our own problems, and as your counsellor I will create an accepting space where you can share and explore your feelings in a safe and nurturing space.
+The Person-Centred Counselling Approach is based on the belief that we all have the capacity to solve our own problems, and as your counsellor I will create a supportive and accepting space where you can share and explore your feelings at your own pace.

-Through active listening, gentle reflection and self-exploration, I will support you in developing your own insights and steps toward change.
+Through active listening, gentle reflection and self-exploration, I will support you in developing your own insight, improve your self esteem and move towards meaningful, positive change in your life.

 People who attend counselling can bring a wide range of concerns, and as your counsellor